cockroachdb/docs/v21.2/create-changefeed.md

 #### Webhook sink configuration

-This option allows configuration of the webhook sink flushing and retry behavior.
+<span class="version-tag">New in v21.2:</span> The `webhook_sink_config` option allows the changefeed flushing and retry behavior to your webhook sink to be confnigured.

+The following details the configurable fields:

 * `Flush.Messages`: When the batch reaches this configured size, it should be flushed (batch sent).
   * Type, `INT`.
 Default, `0`.